prosperiastate/thermal-image-converter/README.md

 This project is licensed under the GNU General Public License v3.0.

-## Comparison of output from this software and other
+## Comparison of output from this software to others

 1. **Install the required Python libraries for comparison only:**